 The small print

-• For a few people, rules apply regarding eligibility of children born or adopted before 2013 (it depends on your industry).
+• For members who have transferred from other unions, rules apply regarding eligibility of children born or adopted before the relevant transfer date (it depends on your industry!).
 Our advisors will be able to let you know if this applies to you.

 • To receive the ‘baby bonus’ you must have been a member of Community for at least 12 months prior to your child's birth or adoption date.